Hypothesis Testing for Topological Data Analysis: Introduction

 Null hypothesis significance testing (NHST) is a commonly used and important statistical tool that provides a measure of the strength of evidence against a hypothesis.
-In the current setting, NHST will quantify the the differences between two different types of underly objects or processes, using persistence diagrams as observations.
-For example it can provide a necessary condition as to whether particular persistence diagrams could be used for classification.
+In the current setting, NHST will quantify the the differences between two different types of underlying objects or processes, using persistence diagrams as observations.
+For example, NHST can provide a necessary condition as to whether particular persistence diagrams could be used for classification.

 Unfortunately, the space of persistence diagrams is geometrically very complicated.
-It is infinite in dimension and arbitrarily curved \citep{turner2012fr, turner2013medians}.
-As a result it is not plausible to use any parametric models for distributions, so we cannot do NHST using a method that requires an underlying parametric model.
+It is infinite in dimension and arbitrarily curved \citep{turner2014frechet, turner2013medians}.
+As a result it is not plausible to use any parametric models for distributions, so we cannot do NHST using a method that requires an assumption of an underlying parametric model.
 Our approach is to instead find a relevant joint loss function and then use a randomization test (also known as a permutation test).
 This method of NHST is standard in statistical theory and is theoretically rigorous \citep[see, e.g.,][]{casella+berger-1990, welsh-1996}.

-The theory behind the randomization test ensures that when the two sets of diagrams are drawn from the same distribution of diagrams, then the p value obtained is a random variable with a uniform distribution over an evenly spaced subset of $[0,1]$.
+The theory behind the randomization test ensures that when the two sets of diagrams are drawn from the same single distribution of diagrams, then the p value obtained is a random variable with a uniform distribution over an evenly spaced subset of $[0,1]$.
 However we do not know of any theory that the p value will necessarily be low if the distributions are different.
-Furthermore, since persistence diagrams are summary statistics it is possible that the distribution of the underlying objects under analysis might be different but the corresponding distributions of persistence diagrams are similar.
+Furthermore, since persistence diagrams are summary statistics, it is possible that the distributions of the underlying objects under analysis are different but the corresponding distributions of persistence diagrams are similar.
 We will therefore show by example that there do exist situations where the null hypothesis might be correctly rejected by our method.

 In the following section we provide a brief overview of the background theory for TDA and the rationale behind NHST.
-We then develop a test procedure in Section~3.
-In Sections~4 and~5 we apply the resulting algorithm to a range of data including point clouds of shapes and the persistent homology transform of silhouette data, and the concurrence filtration for fMRI data, respectively.
+We then develop a test procedure in Section \ref{sec:procedure} and also outline a Monte Carlo simulation to estimate the corresponding $p$-values in Section \ref{sec:Monte}.
+In Section \ref{sec:examples} we apply the resulting algorithm to a range of data including point clouds of shapes and the persistent homology transform of silhouette data, and the concurrence filtration for fMRI data, respectively.